-One year of service or 3 months full-time employment for Elective Deferrals, Matching and Employer Contributions before you are eligible to receive contributions made by your Employer.
+Page 4 Last Generated Date: 12/13/2016 One year of service for Elective Deferrals, Matching and Employer Contributions for part-time Employees before you are eligible to receive contributions made by your Employer.
 However, there is no years of service requirement for deferring a portion of your Compensation as a pre-tax Deferral.
 The years of service requirement listed above, however, will apply to pre-tax Deferrals only if you can defer pre-tax or Roth Deferrals into another plan maintained by your Employer that does not have any age and service requirements.